melezhik/sparrow/papers/CI/README.md

-# continue integration using sparrow tool chain
+# continuous integration using sparrow tool chain

 Sparrow is a tool to automate testing infrastructure.
-Automated testing is essential part of continue integration processes as it provides fast feedback on cases when something goes wrong.
+Automated testing is essential part of continuous integration processes as it provides fast feedback on cases when something goes wrong.